fdiaz/move-fast-talk/presentation.md

 # [fit] Startup!

 ^ So, as you're probably guessing.
-^ I entered the startup world.
+^ I entered the ONLY WORKPLACE WHERE this is OK.
-^ I've discovered more perks
+^ I've been in the industry for longer, and discovered some more Perks

 ---